 Other Complementary Therapies include: Stress Management, Health Education, Massage Therapy, Nutritional Counseling, and workshops on various topics.

-Shenandoah Health Assoc, LLC Acupuncture and Herbal Medicine Clinic
+Shenandoah Health Assoc Acupuncture and Herbal Medicine Clinic

 157 Creekside Lane